skrodahl/NewTon/DOCKER-QUICKSTART.md

 You should see the NewTon Tournament Manager interface!

 > **Port 2020 = "Double 20" 🎯**
-> The container runs nginx on **port 2020** internally (a darts reference - the highest scoring segment!).
+> The container runs nginx on **port 2020** internally.
 The default host port (8080) maps to this internal port.
 This non-standard port also helps avoid conflicts when using reverse proxies like Nginx Proxy Manager.

 ---

 ## What Just Happened?

 Docker Compose:
-- ✅ Downloaded the pre-built image from GitHub Container Registry
+- ✅ Downloaded the pre-built image from Docker Hub
 - ✅ Created persistent storage directories (`tournaments/` and `images/`)
 - ✅ Started nginx + PHP-FPM serving your tournament manager
 - ✅ Made it accessible on port 8080